Image (song): Music video

 Amanda Kramer directed the music video for "Image", released alongside the single.
 It follows the video for "Death & Romance", which found True, a character played by Tenenbaum, getting an "imaginal disk" upgrade inserted into her forehead.
 The video for "Image" goes "back in time" to a waiting room before the appointment.
 It features a star-shaped monster, as well as a fictional home shopping network.
 When her time comes, the video contains mid-90s computer graphics and the monster chases her.
 After the sequence, it gets her into a operating chair and starts "looming over her with a comically large pair of scissors".
 Lewin mentioned the English musician Peter Gabriel as a reference for the video, specifically naming the visuals of "Steam" (1993) and "Sledgehammer" (1986).
 Jonah Krueger of Consequence described it as "intensely danceable" and perceived vaporwave aesthetics.

 Live performances

 Magdalena Bay included "Image" on the regular set list of the Imaginal Mystery Tour in 2024.
-The duo played Imaginal Disk in full and in order, interspersing it with other songs from their discography, including "Secrets (Your Fire)" and "You Lose!" from their previous album Mercurial World (2021).
+The duo played Imaginal Disk in full and in order, interspersing it with other songs from their discography, including "Secrets (Your Fire)", "Chaeri", and "You Lose!" from their previous album, Mercurial World (2021).
 On October 30, 2024, the duo made their late-night television debut with a performance of "Image" on Jimmy Kimmel Live!.
 According to Konstantinos Pappis from Our Culture Mag, they transferred the "mystical imagery" from the music video to the stage; Tenenbaum wore the same outfit and sang in front of a mirror-like video screen from their live concerts.
 On March 28, 2025, Magdalena Bay performed "Image" on Triple J's Like a Version series, alongside a cover of "Ashes to Ashes" (1980) by David Bowie.